Setup and Print

 show = Dict("Power Injection" => false, "Power Generation Reactive" => false)

-printBusData(system, analysis; fmt, show, repeat = 10)
+printBusData(analysis; fmt, show, repeat = 10)

-# Print data for specific buses
+Print data for specific buses:

 delimiter = " "